 The world's population is projected to exceed 9 billion by 2050—up from more than 7 billion today.
 Making sure there's enough for everyone to eat will be an increasing concern as the population multiplies.
-Even though we must increase production to keep up with the demand and find new, secure sources of food, the main challenge in the future fight against hunger will be the same one we’re facing today: ensuring that every family is able to access it — it's the same challenge we're faced with today.
+Even though we must increase production to keep up with the demand and find new, secure sources of food, the main challenge in the future fight against hunger will be the same one we’re facing today: ensuring that every family is able to access it.

 The world produces enough food for everyone to live a healthy, productive life.

 Female farmers have the potential to pull 150 million people out of hunger.

 If women and men had equal agricultural resources, female farmers could increase their productivity enough to help lift millions of people out of hunger.

 Mercy Corps takes a holistic approach to alleviate hunger right now and help communities meet their own food needs far into the future.

 We respond to urgent needs: When disaster or war creates a hunger crisis, we quickly provide emergency food, cash vouchers to buy food, treatment for malnutrition, and cash-for-work projects so people can earn the money to buy food locally.

 We improve access to food: We help farmers increase their yields, diversify crops, raise healthier animals and protect their harvests from spoiling and loss.

 We support overall health: We teach nutrition and hygiene, help new mothers properly care for infant and child needs, and improve access to clean drinking water and sanitation, so people can avoid disease and benefit fully from the food they eat.

 We build a more food-secure future: We connect buyers and sellers to increase farmers' incomes and strengthen markets, introduce mobile financial services to help farmers grow their business, and teach communities to protect and preserve the environment they depend on.

 The number of people living with hunger has dropped over the last 23 years.